mhausenblas/burry.sh/README.md

         Display version information and exit.
 ```

-When run the first time, `burry` creates a manifest file in the current directory called `.burryfest`, capturing all your settings.
+Note: If you want to re-use your command line parameters, use the `--burryfest` or `-b` argument: this creates a manifest file `.burryfest` in the current directory, capturing all your settings.
 If a manifest `.burryfest` exists in the current directory subsequent invocations use this and hence you can simply execute `burry`, without any parameters.
-Use  `--overwrite` to temporarily overwrite command line parameters or remove the `.burryfest` file for permanent changes.
+Remove the `.burryfest` file in the current directory to reset stored command line parameters.

 An example of a burry manifest file looks like: